Awanit512/DBMS-Online-Railway-Reservation-System/README.md

-The project start by running :
+To strat the project  :

 1.First we need to populate the database for that itructions are provided in redme for database and basics of database population.

 After this:Run,

 2.node app.js  or nodemon app.js   on terminal   [Assumning we are already in the project directry .]

 3.Afetr that run localhost:3000  on your favourite browser .

 Now our project is ready to run.